Frightful: Dull Knives for Pumpkin Carving

 Frightful: Rubber and Plastic Full-Face Masks

-Not being able to see clearly through your mask means you’re more likely to miss a root or accidentally step off the sidewalk.
+Not being able to see clearly through your full-face Halloween mask means you’re more likely to miss a root or accidentally step off the sidewalk.
 It’s also more difficult to make sure that you’re staying with your group, and to avoid any traffic in the road or Halloween decorations on sidewalks.
+The spread of COVID-19 doesn’t stop for Halloween.
+Protect yourself and others by wearing a COVID mask that covers both your nose and mouth.

 Frightful: All Dark Outfits